francis-osei/TODO/README.md

 # TODO

-"**TODO**" is a to-do list and a task manager that organise your day.
+"**TODO**" is a to-do list and a task manager that organize your day.
 Input the list of things you need to complete, the things that you want to do or buy and mark them as complete.

 <br>